-These autumn walks less than an hour away from Bristol are must for you to do over the weekend as not only does it give you a break from your usual scenery but you can watch the leaves turn on some awesome routes.
+These spring walks less than an hour away from Bristol are must for you to do over the weekend as not only does it give you a break from your usual scenery but you can see plants and flowers bloom on some of these awesome routes.

 Located south of Bristol in Weston-Super-Mare, Weston Woods is a 321 acre woodland between Sand Bay and Weston-super-Mare Beach.
 It is a surprisingly large woodland, and you could easily spend about 2-3 hours here and cover most of the area.
 There are multiple paths to choose from, including quieter side paths to follow if you want.
 The woodlands is great for hikers who want to explore steep hills, but it also caters for all with its gravel path which was built to accommodate parents with pushchairs and wheelchair users.

 Alternatively, for a shorter walk, you could walk straight from the car park main entrance to Worlebury Hillfort which would take about 30 minutes (1.5 miles).
 On the western side of the wood at Worlebury Hillfort, you’ll not only find iron age remnants but also witness some stunning views over the Bristol Channel towards Wales.
 This ancient monument was built over 2300 years ago, although overgrown and damaged, many of the storage pits and parts of the defensive walls are still visible.
 There is also a cliff edge so take care!

 Located at the foot of the Mendip Hills, Blagdon Lake is one of Bristol’s main reservoirs.
 Stunningly beautiful, the lake stretches 430 acres and is a relaxing spot for all.
 There is only one part of the lake that is open to the public for walking – a small woodland around some of the lake, with bridges across streams and fields which are perfect for picnics.
 From the car park in Blagdon, it is a 20 minute walk to the start of the woodland lake path.